What happens to Trump’s criminal and civil cases now that he’s been reelected - Local News 8

 CNN

-By Devan Cole, Lauren del Valle, Kara Scannell and Jeremy Herb, CNN
+By Devan Cole, Lauren del Valle, Kara Scannell, Jeremy Herb, Paula Reid, Zachary Cohen and Sara Murray, CNN

 (CNN) — Donald Trump has been reelected to the White House as a convicted felon who is awaiting sentencing in his hush money case in New York and still working to stave off prosecution in other state and federal cases.